 As one way of increasing my education—as well as to improve my spiritual understanding and healing practice and to share healing ideas with others—I began writing metaphysical articles for the Christian Science periodicals.
 In 1985 I became a teacher of Christian Science, and from 1992-1998 I served as Associate Editor for The Christian Science Journal.
+More recently I served as Associate Editor for JSH in 2015 and Editor from 2016-2020.
 I’m still writing—and learning.

 It has also been my privilege to serve The Mother Church on the Board of Education, on the Board of Lectureship, and as its President.